Profile

 Publications & Contributions

 B. W. Mulvey and T. Nanayakkara, “Multimodal Sensing for Agile Shape-Changing Robot Navigation and Interaction in Unstructured Environments,” IEEE ICRA 2025 Doctoral Consortium and Workshops on “Towards Agility and Robustness: Mechanical Intelligence in Robotics, Biology, and Smart Materials”; “Unconventional Robots: Rethinking Robotic Systems Beyond Convention”; and “Soft Robotics for Space Applications”.
-(Awarded Old Centralians' Trust Grant)
+(Awarded Imperial College Grant)

 B. W. Mulvey, “Visual and Proprioceptive Multimodal Perception for Active Manipulation by a Shape-Changing Mobile Robot,” at International Conference on Embodied Intelligence, 2025.